mobmewireless/true_queue/README.md

 \#remove also can take a block.
 This is the recommended way to remove an item from a queue.

     # dequeue into a block
-    redis_queue.remove do |item|
+    queue.remove do |item|
       #process item
       ...
     end

-When a block is passed, RedisQueue ensures that the item is put back in case of an error within the block.
+When a block is passed, Queue ensures that the item is put back in case of an error within the block.

-Inside a block, you can also manually raise {MobME::Infrastructure::RedisQueueRemoveAbort} to put back the item:
+Inside a block, you can also manually raise {MobME::Infrastructure::QueueRemoveAbort} to put back the item:

     # dequeue into a block
-    redis_queue.remove do |item|
+    queue.remove do |item|
       #this item will be put back
-      raise MobME::Infrastructure::RedisQueue::RemoveAbort
+      raise MobME::Infrastructure::Queue::RemoveAbort
     end

 Note: you cannot pass in a block using the zeromq or amqp queue types.